nds-fsd/luma/README.md

 ## Core Business:

-Welcome to **Lumatic**, your ultimate destination for discovering and managing events!
+Welcome to **Lumatic**, your ultimate website for discovering and managing events!
 Whether you're looking for concerts, workshops, conferences, or local meetups, our platform provides a seamless experience to explore and book your favorite events.
 With personalized recommendations, easy-to-use filters, and secure ticketing options, Lumatic ensures you never miss out on the fun.
 Join our community today and start experiencing events like never before!

 ## Key Features: